nd-nuclear-theory/ndconfig/INSTALL.md

   of a tree containing these files, specificially, be sure that the tree looks like "include/eigen3/Eigen/<headers>".
 Here, <headers>
   represents the files {Array,Cholesky,...}.
-While the Eigen library is available as a module on systems, it is often preferable to download the latest version and move the header files into a tree like this.
+While the Eigen library is available as a module on some clusters, it is often preferable to download the latest version and move the header files into a tree like this.